mrz104001/3D-AFM-codes/README.md

 5. A moving slice movie can also be generated via the movie button.
 More options are also given next to the button.

-## Demo (Test data)
+## Raw data
-The raw data for testing the raw_data_processing will be deposited here: https://doi.org/10.5281/zenodo.15856517.
+The raw data for all the codes here are deposited here: https://doi.org/10.5281/zenodo.15856517.
+Please refer to the readme file in each subfolder for detailed description.